briangu33/RNN-mem/README.md

 <img src="/img/5neurprobs.png" alt="learned, 5 neuron RNN" width="270px"> <img src="/img/10neurprobs.png" alt="learned, 10 neuron RNN" width="280px"> <img src="/img/opt.png" alt="optimal, 10 neuron RNN" width="270px">

 It is clear that the 10-neuron RNN vastly outperforms the 5-neuron RNN, doing a much better job of staying above the jagged line.
-Looking closer at the operation of the 5-neuron RNN, we found that the RNN was doing the best it could to take "shortcuts" in remembering the board--often using single neurons to remember whether or not multiple cells were filled.
+Looking closer at the weight matrices of the 5-neuron RNN, we found that the RNN was doing the best it could to take "shortcuts" in remembering the board--often using single neurons to remember whether or not multiple cells were filled.

 Unfortunately, these nice correspondances don't always extend cleanly to larger grids.
 We experimented with grids of size 11 or more, and found that neurons often fail to specialize as perfectly as they did for grids up to size 9.
 Some neurons begin tracking multiple cells; others have no discernable meaning.
 This may also be a result of an insufficient training program.
 Despite this, the results for the 9-cell grid fill task are once again surprisingly understandable.